WRTeam-in/eBroker-Doc/docs/web/set-favicon.md

 1. Prepare a square image that represents your brand (ideally 16x16, 32x32, or 64x64 pixels)
 2. Convert it to `.ico` format using an online converter or image editing software
-3. Place the favicon file in your project's public folder
+3. Place the favicon file in your project's `public` folder
-4. Update the reference in `_app.js` as shown above
+4. Update the reference in `_document.js` as shown above

 ## Multiple Favicon Sizes